nikandt/woodsat/README.md

 * Gnuradio with GR-Lora
 * Amplifier (optional)

-### UHF AX.25
+### UHF AX.25 / Kitsat Protocol

 Communicating on 433-438 MHz without LoRa:

-*Detailed protocol information will be available on this site near launch.
+*Detailed protocol specifications and operation instructions will be available on this site near launch.

+Kitsat protocol is free to use.

 Designed TX frame: